singh-pk/paint-app/README.md

 - Made a vanilla.js paint app under the directory src/paint-app [This can be looked as an hosted npm library]
 - Wrote a container wrapper for paint-app in React, and also exposed required context, so that multiple versions instances of paint-app can coexist without collision in state
 - Used the exposed React version for rendering and triggering updates on the paint-app
+- Optimized canvas draw calls, using multi-layer canvas in paint-app

 ### Screen recording